Aethar01/package-installer/README.md

 ## Configuration

-The packages to install are listed in ~/.config/package-installer/packages.list
+The packages to install are listed in ~/.config/package-installer/packages.list Both the arch linux and AUR package lists are supported.

 Each line in the file should be a package name, e.g.